sicara/tf-explain/README.md

 ## Installation

-__tf-explain__ is available on Pypi as an alpha release.
+__tf-explain__ is available on PyPi as an alpha release.
 To install it:

 ```bash
 virtualenv venv -p python3.6